 Climate change will likely decrease water availability and increase water demand, putting pressure on water resources management.
-The management of water resources should fall within a state’s jurisdiction.
-However, when transboundary issues arise, cooperation with neighboring countries may be necessary to ensure everyone has access to safe drinking water.
+Water resource management is normally the responsibility of each country, but may require transnational cooperation with neighboring countries to ensure everyone has access to safe drinking water.

 Investments in water and sanitation infrastructure enable countries to develop an effective water resources management system.
 It is also essential that these countries have a strong bureaucracy because good water management needs a well-equipped technical administration.

-Communities with an excellent water resource management system have climate resilience because they are less affected by droughts, floods, and other weather-related disasters.
-Countries with well-developed water resource management policies have more affordable water and more people with access to clean drinking water.
+Communities with an excellent water resource management system will be less affected by droughts, floods and natural disasters, which builds climate resilience.
+Countries with well-developed water resource management policies have more affordable water and provide more access to clean drinking water.